Service Integration and Management (SIAM)

 The Cherwell implementation of SIAM provides a comprehensive set of performance measures that

 provide the framework for performance measurement and supplier management.
 For example, a Scorecard (Figure 2) is a business object that allows you to view detailed supplier performance data in real time.
 The Scorecard displays data that is automatically calculated based on categories, such as quality, delivery, responsiveness, and complaints.
-This information is presented as a letter grade in the Grade alert bar in the Quick Info Tile of the Supplier form (Figure 3).
+This information is presented as a letter grade in the Grade alert bar in the Quick Info Tile of the Supplier form.

 Supplier Information is linked throughout different parts of the system (Business Objects) to ensure maximum flexibility and intractability with internal or external processes.